| As the second witness was leaving,

 "Yes?"

-"I am not an expert, my lord.
+"I am no expert, my lord.
 Indeed, I have not yet prepared

 the Celebrant's Potion myself, but I believe she was adding extra

-ingredients.
-I do not know exactly what she added or what effect
+ingredients to it.
+I do not know exactly what she added, nor what

-it might have had on you, my lordor whether she tampered
+effect it might have had on you, my lordor whether she may

 Legolas startedhad that elleth poisoned Eowyn?
 "Why